CogStack/MedCATtrainer/docs/maintanence.md

 Restored db-backup-2023-09-25__23-21-39.sqlite3 to /home/db/db.sqlite3
 ```

-The `restore_db.sh` scipt will automatically restore the latest db file, if no file is specified.
+The `restore_db.sh` script will automatically restore the latest db file, if no file is specified.